nwrenger/doenermann-bot/README.md

 Now it can:
 -
 - Copy Message of a Channel in a file
-- Show with a command how many were copied
+- Show with a command how many were copied(/count)
-- a normal ping(/döner) command
+- a normal ping(/ping) command
 - a /stop command which will stop the bot, only the owner(discord-id) of the bot can dot that

 Usage: